ahoundetoungan/PartialNetwork/README.md

 ## Bayesian estimator

-The Bayesian estimator is neatly packed in the function `mcmcSAR(formula, contextual, start, G0, hyperparms, iteration, ctrl.mcmc, data)`, where `formula` is the model equation, `contextual` indicates if the model has contextual effects, `start` (optional) is the parameter initialization, `G0` (optional) is the starting of the network,  `hyperparam` specify the prior distributions, including the network linking probabilities, `iterations` is the number of MCMC steps to be performed, `ctrl.mcmc` set some controls for the MCMC and `data` contains the data (if not specified R will search the variables in the global environment).
+The Bayesian estimator is neatly packed in the function `mcmcSAR(formula, contextual, start, G0, hyperparms, iteration, ctrl.mcmc, data)`, where `formula` is the model equation, `contextual` indicates if the model has contextual effects, `start` (optional) is the parameter initialization, `G0` (optional) is the starting of the network,  `hyperparam` specify the prior distributions, including the network linking probabilities, `iterations` (optional, default = 2000) is the number of MCMC steps to be performed, `ctrl.mcmc` set some controls for the MCMC and `data` contains the data (if not specified R will search the variables in the global environment).
 See the help (`? mcmcSAR`) file for a complete description.
 Below, we provide a simple example using simulated data.

 ### Simulate data
 ```R